gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 ### One index removes an O(N²) walk

-`element.css_path()` returns a selector that locates an element from the document root, like the selector copied from browser developer tools.
+`element.css_path()` returns a selector that locates an element from the document root, such as `#main > p:nth-of-type(3)` from browser developer tools.
 An id provides a short anchor when it occurs once.
 The first implementation established uniqueness by scanning the document for each candidate.
 Each candidate cost O(N), and pathing the document cost O(N²).
 A document with six thousand ids required 112 milliseconds.

 The first `css_path()` call now creates and caches an [open-addressed hash table](https://en.wikipedia.org/wiki/Open_addressing) that maps each id to its occurrence count.